 Mini celebration time.
 But there's still a lot to do, so don't get carried away.

-You shouldn't automatically go back to the first lender anyway.
-The range of mortgage products on offer can change on a daily basis, so it's definitely worth a quick check of the market again to see if you can find a better deal.
+As the range of mortgage products on offer can change on a daily basis, you shouldn't automatically go back to the first lender anyway.
+So it's definitely worth a quick check of the market again to see if you can find a better deal.

 There are many lenders and only one has the best deal for you.
 What's the chance it's your current bank?
 If you've a good credit score, then other lenders are likely to want you just as much.
 Read our Cheap Mortgage Finding guide, or if you already know what you're doing, head to our Mortgage Best Buys tool to search the market for a top rate.